fenago/oracle19c-administration/md/Lab_4_1.md

 ```
 xhost +
 ```
-Then create the directories needed (note that if you want a new DB - then replace CDBDEV with your new DB)
+Then create the directories needed (note that if you want a new DB - then replace CDBDEV with your new DB): REMEMBER YOU ARE DOING THIS AS ROOT

 ```
 mkdir -p /u01/app/oracle/oradata/CDBDEV